 The Best Days of Our Lives is one of the most moving books on the list of romance books set in the fall.
 It’s one such book that reminds us of the importance of communication, understanding, and forgiveness within a family.

 It Happened One Autumn by Lisa Kleypas

-Lillian Bowman, an independent and bold American, is thrust into London society, where her unconventional ways are met with disapproval.
+Lillian Bowman, an independent and bold American, is thrust into London society.
 The most critical of her critics is Marcus, Lord Westcliff, a snobbish and aristocratic gentleman who believes that Lillian doesn’t fit into their world.

 Their unexpected encounter in a garden leads to a passionate moment that neither can forget, even though they seem to despise each other.